 Finally, because no competency chaser fully assesses any one candidate, it is almost impossible to paint a full and accurate picture of a particular individual.
 Each interviewer has only a small part of the puzzle, and when the pieces are finally assembled, crucial segments are usually missing and no one gets the whole picture.
 It is like rotating reviewers through a theater to critique individual scenes in a play, versus expecting each one to critique the full performance.
 It is a distortion to assess the total play based merely on individual assessments of each scene because they all relate to each other.

 We believe in interviewing the old-fashioned way.
-Each interviewer learns as much as possible about every candidate.
+In our Effective Interviewing!® training each interviewer learns as much as possible about every candidate.
 All interviewers elicit a wide range of competencies that reveal strengths and limitations, and they look for repeated patterns of both.
 This demands more of each interviewer but doesn't have to take more of their time.
 Companies and candidates alike deserve competent interviewing, not expedient shortcuts or specialization to the point where the critical management skill of interviewing is lost in the process.